aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/insert-hyperlink-to-document/_index.md

 ﻿---
-title: Insert Hyperlink to Document – Aspose.Words for Java
+title: Insert Hyperlink to Document
+second_title: Aspose.Words for Java
 articleTitle: Insert Hyperlink to Document
 linktitle: Insert Hyperlink to Document
 description: "Insert a hyperlink to a document easily and fast instead of using docx4j."